nimritee/nimritee-blogs/content/blog/CSSTricks/index.md

 ---
 title: Simple CSS tricks with images.
 date: "2020-05-10T18:49:37.121Z"
 description: "Simple CSS techniques with images that would help you develop web pages a little better and faster.
-Among these are backgroud-repeat, mask-image, zoom on hover,scroll-snap-type and shape-outside"
+Among these are backgroud-repeat, mask-image, zoom on hover,scroll-snap-type, and shape-outside"
 ---

 *This article shares some of my most pleasing moments of learning CSS, I hope it's the same for you as well.*

 CSS is an abbreviated form of Cascading Style Sheet.
 It is used to describe how HTML elements should be displayed.
-CSS can not only provide colours, positions to the HTML elements, etc., but it can also create animations and enhance your web page.
+CSS can not only provide colors, positions to the HTML elements, etc., but it can also create animations and enhance your web page.
 It's totally worth to know some useful tips and tricks which will help you to create amazing web pages.

 ## 1. background-repeat